Home improvement image, possibly illustrating renovation or remodeling work being done in a residential setting.

 Home Equity Line Of Credit (HELOC)

-Interest rates are adjustable and can often skew higher than refinancing your home.
-In addition, as opposed to a cash-out refinance (which replaces your current mortgage with a new home loan), a HELOC involves making two payments (one on your existing mortgage and one on the HELOC itself).
+Interest rates on HELOCs are usually variable and can fluctuate with the market.
+Unlike a cash-out refinance (which replaces your current mortgage with a new home loan), a HELOC involves making two payments, one on your existing mortgage and one on the HELOC itself.
 Rocket Mortgage® does not offer HELOCs at this time.

-Whatever your individual situation, home improvement grants provide government-sponsored financial aid to those in need of relief.
-These home improvement grants are designed to support the purchase and rental of affordable housing, or – especially in the case of low income, elderly or disabled homeowners – to help fund much-needed home repairs, upgrades and enhancements.
+Home improvement grants provide government-sponsored financial aid to those in need of relief.
+These home improvement grants are designed to support the purchase and rental of affordable housing, or – especially in the case of low-income, elderly or disabled homeowners – to help fund much-needed home repairs, upgrades and enhancements.
+Look up local home improvement grants in your area to see what you’re eligible for, or consider a non-government alternative.

 Scott Steinberg